jacomyal/sigma.js/packages/website/src/content/docs/concepts/depth-and-z-order.md

 ## Cost model

 - Each named bucket costs **one node draw call and one edge draw call** (skipped when the bucket is empty; occasionally split into a few contiguous fragments when items have recently moved between buckets).
-Inside a bucket, `zIndex` changes are reorganized on the CPU side only.
-No extra GPU cost.
-- Moving an item between buckets or `zIndex` levels updates a single bucket; it does not re-process the rest of the graph.
+- Changing an item's `depth` moves it between buckets in place, without re-processing the rest of the graph.
+- Changing an item's `zIndex` re-sorts the bucket and triggers a full reprocess, so treat `zIndex` as a mostly-static order, not a per-frame interaction axis.
 - Adding buckets is cheap.
 Adding hundreds of buckets is not.
 Keep `depthLayers` to a handful of named values, and use `zIndex` for the fine-grained order.